Emka-Invest/web-redirect/README.md

 # web-redirect
-To redirect www to https://www.pv.be/web/zaventem.pv.be
+To redirect [www.]emka-invest.be to https://zaventem.pv.be/